Paul-Wissler/cs-6350-hw2/README.md

 This is a machine learning library developed by Paul Wissler for CS 6350 in University of Utah

 # Instructions
 main.py can run most of this code, but bear in mind that many of the algorithms take a very long time to run, even with multiprocessing.
+All results can be reproduced by running main.py, with all questions being able to be reproduced by running the proper function from QuestionAnswers module (e.g. to get part 1 question 3a results, run QuestionAnswers.part1.q3a).
+However, for some of the results require far more processing power, and these are put into main.py directly under appropriate section headings (i.e. part 2 q1a is under q1a section, identified with a comment and followed by a long line of #'s).
+The following questions (all from part 2) are in these sections: q2a, q2c, q2d, q2e, q3.

 There are three modules of interest to the TA's: DecisionTree, EnsembleLearning, and LinearRegression.
 These are all packages, so all you need to do is import them like so: